samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 ```

 Calling the `register` method adds a dependency to the dependency graph that can be retrieved by calling the `get` method with the `dependencyName`.

+{% include tweet_quote.html quote_text="Using Dependency Injection with @nodejs is easy.
+You don't even need a NPM package for this." %}

 ### Setting Up a Database